terraform-linters/tflint/docs/user-guide/plugins.md

 Plugins under the terraform-linters organization (AWS/GCP/Azure ruleset plugins) can use the built-in signing key, so this attribute can be omitted.

+If the plugin developer generates [Artifact Attestation](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds), you can omit this attribute.
+See [Keyless Verification](#keyless-verification-experimental) for details.

 ## Plugin directory

 Plugins are usually installed under `~/.tflint.d/plugins`.
 Exceptionally, if you already have `./.tflint.d/plugins` in your working directory, it will be installed there.